deatheragetr/deatheragetr.github.io/_posts/2023-08-10-authenticating-against-the-twitter-api.markdown

 date:   2023-08-10 14:10:00 -0400
 permalink: /authenticating-twitter-api-oauth-v1a
 categories: twitter oauth signatures
-metakeywords: ruby, twitter, oauth, oauth signatures
+metakeywords: ruby, twitter, oauth, oauth signatures, oauth 1.0a, POST /1.1/statuses/updates, POST /2/tweets, simple_oauth
+excerpt: How to workaround Twitter's recent complete deprecation of POST /1.1/statuses/updates endpoint in ruby using the simple_oauth gem to support the new POST /2/tweets endpoint with OAuth 1.0a
 ---

 # Twitter's Deprecated `POST /1.1/statuses/update.json`` Endpoint and a Workaround